 One thing that has stood out in Guardians of the Galaxy for most fans is its music.
 While there is a sentimental value attached to Quill’s mixtape, it is most definitely the most ‘Awesome Mix Tape’ ever.
 Whether it’s Five Stairsteps’ “O O Child” or “Ain’t No Mountain High Enough” by Marvin Gaye and Tammi Terrell, the soundtrack sometimes lends a very sombre and at times goofy tone to the film.

 Four not-so-great things about Guardians of the Galaxy:

 While the build-up for the film’s climax was truly remarkable, what we get in the end is not that satisfying.
 The frantic sky battle and all the purple swirly stuff are good to look at but ultimately it all comes down to Quill’s genetic legacy.
 Which was a disappointment, really.
 And also, Groot dies.

 Guardians of the Galaxy sometimes is just too crowded with characters and incidents that sometimes spell chaos and confusion on the screen.
 There are just too many things to keep up with: the Nova Corps, the Ravagers, the Kree, Xandarians and everyone else.
 This is probably one of the reasons that not enough time could be spent by the makers on giving complete character arcs to its leads.

 3. Only a set-up

-As is the case with most origin movies, Guardians of the Galaxy Vol 1 feels too much of a setting up film for a franchise we can bank on later.
-As far as the movie’s plotline is concerned, too little happens and the 121 minutes feel like an introduction stretched for far too long.
+As is the case with most origin movies, Guardians of the Galaxy Vol 1 feels too much of a setting up film.
+As far as the movie’s plotline is concerned, too little happens and the 121 minutes feel like an introduction stretched far too long.

 4. Tardy villains